Top 5 Reasons Commuters Should Consider an Electric Bike

 No. 2: Electric Bikes Get You There Faster

-Unless you are an elite cyclist with Tour de France experience, an electric bike is going to be faster than its conventional cousins.
+Unless you are an elite cyclist, an electric bike is going to be faster than its conventional cousins.
 This can be a significant factor in your commute since the aim is still to get to work on time.

 An electric bike’s motor can help riders pedal to speeds of 20-to-28 miles per hour depending on class, according to chapter four of “The Complete Electric Bike Buyer’s Guide.